| |

 The links in this post may be affiliate links.
 That means that if you click them and make a purchase, this site makes a commission.
 It will have no impact on the price you pay or the experience of your purchase.

-Sunset in Rome is absolutely magical at night so Do Not go back to your hotel room, I repeat Do Not go back to your hotel room.
-There is nothing like a late night stroll on a summer evening in the Eternal City.
+Sunset in Rome is magical at night, so Do Not go back to your hotel room.
+I repeat, Do Not go back to your hotel room.
+There is nothing like a late-night stroll on a summer evening in the Eternal City.

-Once all of the museums close and the city becomes quaint, intimate and sexy from the charmed narrow cobbled streets, the cool Mediterranean climate, to the delicious authentic Italian food.
+Once all the museums close, the city becomes quaint, intimate, and sexy, with its charmed, narrow, cobbled streets, cool Mediterranean climate, and delicious, authentic Italian food.

-Rome has some of the best wine made in Italy which makes exploring Rome a one of a kind culinary adventure.
+Rome produces some of the best wine in Italy, making exploring it a one-of-a-kind culinary adventure.

-There are also a ton of free things to do in Rome at night so no worries I’ve got you covered so will not be worried about exceeding your budget.
+There are also a ton of free things to do in Rome at night, so no worries.
+I’ve got you covered, so you won’t have to worry about exceeding your budget.

-Onvr you have checked off the Colosseum, the Roman Forum, and the Trevi Fountain?
-It’s time to dig deeper into the many layers of Rome’s long and complex history so here are some of my favorite things to do in Rome at night including the following:
+Once you have checked off the Colosseum, the Roman Forum, and the Trevi Fountain?
+It’s time to dig deeper into the many layers of Rome’s long and complex history, so here are some of my favorite things to do in Rome at night, including the following:

 • Slow Down with an Aperitivo